hackforla/peopledepot/README.md

 # PeopleDepot

 PeopleDepot is a project of Hack for LA, a brigade of Code for America.
 PeopleDepot aims to provide a single source of truth as the backend infrastructure and database store for all Hack for LA projects, including data about people, program areas, and projects.
-PeopleDepot uses a Django for its database and REST Framework and serves as a repository of information for other infrastructure projects (e.g., VRMS, Hack for LA Website, Civic Tech Index, Tables).
+PeopleDepot uses Django for its database and REST Framework and serves as a repository of information for other infrastructure projects (e.g., VRMS, Hack for LA Website, Civic Tech Index, Tables).

 ## Project context